gagregrog/housecarl/README.md

-# wyze-rtsp-object-detection
+# housecarl

 ## Overview

-With this application you can perform the following:
+What can [Carl](https://en.wikipedia.org/wiki/Housecarl) do for you?

-  - Process video from these sources:
+  - Carl can process video from these sources:
       - Built-in Webcam
       - USB Camera
       - Raspberry Pi Camera
       - Wyze RTSP Stream
       - Other streaming source
-  - Event monitoring based on object detection via:
+  - Carl will monitor your video feed and keep a lookout for you.
+He can perform object detection using the following models:
       - MobileNet_SSD
       - YoloV3
-  - Push notifications sent to your device via [Pushover](https://pushover.net/)
-  - Local event recording
-  - Google Coral TPU Acceleration
-      - ***TODO***
-  - Background processing on boot
-      - ***TODO***
-  - Local event playback in browser
-      - ***TODO***
+  - Carl has a keen eye.
+If he notices anything out of the ordinary, he'll send you a push notifications via [Pushover](https://pushover.net/).
+  - Carl has a good memory.
+If you want, he can record interesting events for you.

 ## How do I use it?